nextflow-io/training/docs/hello_nextflow/06_hello_config.md

     In that case, you would enable both Docker and Conda in your configuration file.
     If both are available for a given process, Nextflow will prioritize containers.

-    And as noted earlier, Nextflow supports multiple other software packaging technologies, so you are not limited to just those two.
+    And as noted earlier, Nextflow supports multiple other software packaging and container technologies, so you are not limited to just those two.

 ### Takeaway